A Beginners Guide to Hitting the Slopes

 I repeat the process; knees over toes, hips over knees, look to where you’re going.
 Gradually things start to ‘click’.

-Now I’m having fun!
+And now I’m having fun!

 With a T-bar tutorial and instruction on Front Valley, by 11am I’m eager to shred!
 Ok, well maybe not quite shred but I’m feeling confident.